 The gift tax continues to follow the estate tax, so the gift tax exemption also has increased under the TCJA.
 (See Chart 6.)
 Any gift tax exemption used during your lifetime reduces the estate tax exemption available at death.
 Using up some of your exemption during your lifetime can be tax-smart, especially if your estate exceeds roughly \$6 million (twice that if you're married).
-(See Case Study 6.)
+(See Case Study 2 on page 28.)

-CHART 6 2019 transfer tax exemptions and rates Estate tax Gift tax GST tax Exempt ion \$11.4 million 1 \$11.4 million \$11.4 million Rate 40% 40% 40% Less any gift tax exemption already used during life.
+CHART 6 2020 transfer tax exemptions and rates Estate tax Gift tax GST tax Exemption \$11.58 million 1 \$11.58 million \$11.58 million Rate 40% 40% 40%

-You also can exclude certain gifts of up to \$15,000 per recipient in 2019 (\$30,000 per recipient if your spouse elects to split the gift with you or you're giving joint or community property) without depleting any of your gift and estate tax exemption.
+You also can exclude certain gifts of up to \$15,000 per recipient in 2020 (\$30,000 per recipient if your spouse elects to split the gift with you or you're giving joint or community property) without depleting any of your gift and estate tax exemption.

-Warning: You need to use your annual exclusion by Dec.
+Warning: Each year you need to use your annual exclusion by Dec.
 31. The exclusion doesn't carry over from year to year.
-For example, if you don't make an annual exclusion gift to your grandson this year, you can't add \$15,000 to your 2020 exclusion to make a \$30,000 tax-free gift to him next year.
+For example, if you don't make an annual exclusion gift to your granddaughter this year, you can't add \$15,000 to your 2021 exclusion to make a \$30,000 tax-free gift to her next year.